actionutils/commit-or-rewrite/README.md

 - Complex GPG setup for verified commits

 ### With This Action
-- ✅ Clean history with pseudo-amend
+- ✅ Clean history with automatic amending
 - ✅ Automatic verified/signed commits
 - ✅ No commit spam from automation
 - ✅ No GPG configuration needed
-- ✅ Predictable rewrite behavior
+- ✅ Predictable amend behavior

 ## Requirements